sneakysneakk/hubspot-exercise/submission.md

 Added some more checks for clean data - being able to see the data I knew it was all clean but irl I would put in some checks for dodgy data

-Wouldn't like to manipulate the data that much client side

-Debounce the search field
-Add a minimum amount of chars for searching
+Debounce the search field so it doesn't search on every key stroke Add a minimum amount of chars for searching
 Fuzzy search

 Would be nice to see a list of the filters you've applied, as not clear when dropdowns are closed

-Custom radio buttons - using default and styling is not consistent across browsers
+Custom radio buttons

-Did some weird text-align:right styles on my clear button

-Would look into the performance a bit.
+I would look into the performance.
+I would prefer not to manipulate the data that much client side, so would prefer to create a service to get the options for the filters, rather than extracting them on front end.

 ## How did you deviate from the directions, if at all, and why?